Caprese Stuffed Chicken with Balsamic Glaze

 • Yield: 4 servings 1x

-• Diet: General
+• Diet: Gluten-free

 Description

-Caprese stuffed chicken is made with juicy chicken stuffed with tomato slices, melted mozzarella cheese, and basil pan-seared and then baked to perfection.
+Caprese stuffed chicken is made with juicy chicken stuffed with tomato slices, melted mozzarella cheese, and basil, pan-seared and then baked to perfection.
 A flavorful twist on the classic Caprese salad!

 Ingredients